MATHEMATICS (TURKISH, PHD)

 Course Level:

 Course Objectives: This course aims to introduce the basic concepts of contemporary computer programming languages to students who are interested in interactive media.
-Since the target audience is expected to have no prior experience on programming, major concepts of programming will be learned through projects with visual programming tools.
-Adobe Flash is chosen as a powerful visual tool with ActionScript 2, which can rapidly be used to develop applications with graphic interfaces.
+Since the target audience is expected to have no prior experience on programming, major concepts of programming will be taught through projects with visual programming tools.
 At the end of the course, students will be able create working prototypes for interactive media, collaborate with programming experts through a common terminology and develop further skills in any programming environment by autodidact methods.

 Learning Outputs